momentum-xyz/docs/docs/explore-the-features/object-manipulation.md

 ## Rotating an object

-The beauty of 3D objects is that you can view them from many different angles.
+The beauty of 3D objects is that you can view them from many angles.
 Rotating assets helps you get just the look you want.
 To rotate an object:

 1. Enter Creator mode
 2. Click on the object you want to rotate